TL;DR

 Furthermore, as long as there is money to be made, these steep penalties are never going away.
 As Attorney Gary Kibel, Partner at Davis+Gilbert, LLP, explained, “You know, regulators are trying to make businesses do the right thing, protect consumers, and get corrective action; class action lawyers are after the money.
 That’s it.
 In fact, class action lawyers don’t want corrective action because they want to be able to come back again and sue other parties making the same mistakes.”

-9. How does the FTC rule update impact lead gen businesses?
+9. How does the 2024 FTC update to the Telemarketing Sales Rule (TSR) impact lead-gen businesses?

-In addition to the FCC TCPA rules updates, businesses also need to be aware of the Federal Trade Commission’s (FTC) rules and regulations regarding consumer protection and telemarketing.
-The FTC’s rules and powers are wider and broader than the FCC and TCPA.
+In addition to the FCC TCPA rules, businesses also need to be aware of the Federal Trade Commission’s (FTC) rules and regulations regarding consumer protection and telemarketing.
+The FTC’s rules and powers are wider and broader than the FCC TCPA rules.
 The FTC’s scope can cover unfair or deceptive acts or practices (UDAP) affecting commerce and can apply to a wider range of businesses and organizations.

-In March 2024, the FTC announced updates to the TSR (Telemarketing Sales Rules) which include:
+In March 2024, the FTC announced updates to the TSR, which include:

 • Expanded B2C (Business-to-Consumer) record-keeping requirements from 2 years to 5 years.

-10. How can I help my business adhere to the FCC’s and FTC’s latest updates?
+10. How can I help my business adhere to the FTC and FCC TCPA rules?

 DISCLAIMER: This page and all related links are provided for general informational and educational purposes only and are not legal advice.
 ActiveProspect does not warrant or guarantee this information will provide you with legal protection or compliance.
 Please consult with your legal counsel for legal and compliance advice.
 You are responsible for using any ActiveProspect Services in a legally compliant manner pursuant to ActiveProspect’s Terms of Service.
 Any quotes contained herein belong to the person(s) quoted and do not necessarily represent the views and/or opinions of ActiveProspect.